-For this, you might want to take advantage of the many spreadsheets available on Vertex42 that allow you to keep track of your time, belongings, projects and money.
-Here are 10 of the best.
+For this, you might want to take advantage of the many useful Excel spreadsheet templates available from Vertex42 that allow you to keep track of your time, belongings, projects, and money.

 If you’re anything like me, your finances are scattered around a smattering of savings and checking accounts, with the odd credit card thrown in.
 Perhaps you’ve even got a mortgage.
 This makes it incredibly challenging to keep on track of your income and expenses.

 Visualizing what you have to do as a list is a valuable tool in increasing your productivity.
 There’s no shortage of tools on the market that help you do this like Todoist, Wunderlist, and TickTick.

 You don’t need a paper checkbook to take advantage of a checkbook register.
 In its simplest form, it allows you to track each and every incoming and outgoing payment, and then add (or subtract) that from a running total.
 This allows you to keep current on your checking account, and to avoid falling into the mire of debt.
 You can use paper for this, but why not try Excel?

-If you’re planning a DIY project, or have a massive school assignment to get done, you might want to consider doing a bit of project management.
+If you’re planning a DIY project or have a massive school assignment to get done, you might want to consider doing a bit of project management.

 Got a busy year ahead?
-The Yearly Planner Calendar spreadsheet allows you to visualize your schedule for months to come, whilst sticking to a single page.
-And there’s even room for notes.
+The Yearly Planner Calendar spreadsheet template allows you to visualize your schedule for months to come, while sticking to a single page.